alialaa/udemy-issue-my-react-app/README.md

 - Create a Release
 - Deploye to Production Server
 - Upload Coverage to Codecov
-- Cache Dependencies'
+- Cache Dependencies

 5. Need to configure below notification service also in our workflow
 - Job Failure --> Create Issue
 - Issue Created --> Send a Slack Message
-- Release Created --> Send a Slack Message
+- Release Created --> Send a Slack Message'

 ## Setting Up our Repository